COPRS/infrastructure/docs/user_manuals/how-to/Credentials.md

   oidc_client_secret: "m4nuAl_s3cret_example"
 ```

-> Note: Of course, credentials that give access to external services such as S3 storage or private registries cannot be generated and have to be set by hand, they are written in UPPER_CASE in the sample inventory
+> Note: Of course, credentials that give access to external services such as S3 storage or private registries cannot be generated and have to be set by hand, they are written in UPPER_CASE in the sample inventory.

 ## Reuse credentials